gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I don't think glue would be particularly appetizing, do you?"
 Special Leaf asked calmly.
 Maddy jumped.
-Somehow the old tortoise had come up behind them without anyone noticing.
+Somehow the old tortoise had come up silently behind them.
 He looked as peaceful as a log floating down river with his little round glasses perched on his nose, but the goat brothers unclenched their paws.